ChristK/workHORSE_app_dockerfile/README.md

 Every time a change is pushed on this repo a new docker container is built automatically at dockerhub.

-To install and push to dockerhub manually on would do,
+To install and push to dockerhub manually
 ```bash
 sudo docker build -t [docker-USERNAME]/workhorse-app . # replace [docker-USERNAME] with your docker usename
 sudo docker login